DeepaThamodaran/Moth_Recognition_using_MobileNet/README.md

 Step-1 Basic Requirements

-- You’ll need an iOS device like iPhone or iPad.
+- iOS device like iPhone or iPad.
-- You’ll need to download and launch latest Xcode.
+- Download latest Xcode.
-- To execute the code in iOS device, you’ll need to enroll in the Apple iOS developer program which is $99/year and register your iPhone/iPad under ‘Accounts’ tab.
+- Enroll in Apple iOS developer program which is $99/year and register your iPhone/iPad under ‘Accounts’ tab.

 Step-2 Virtual Environment Setup: